-An internal Project Working Group was established to help steer the development of the policy and strategy, with the group's members providing expertise and guidance on key issues.
-The Project Working Group in chaired by Manager Safer Communities, and comprises: Compliance & Safety; Emergency Management; Social Policy & Planning; Strategic Planning; Urban Design Policy & Planning; and Community Strengthening.
+An internal Project Working Group was established to help steer the development of the policy and strategy, with the members providing expertise and guidance on key issues.
+The Project Working Group chaired by Manager Safer Communities comprised representatives from teams across Council: Compliance & Safety; Emergency Management; Social Policy & Planning; Strategic Planning; Urban Design Policy & Planning; and Community Strengthening.